R. Kelly: 2013–2017: Black Panties, The Buffet, and 12 Nights of Christmas

 During 2013, Kelly continued his "The Single Ladies Tour".
 He performed at music festivals across North America, including Bonnaroo, Pitchfork, and Macy's Music Festival.
-On June 30, 2013, R. Kelly performed live at BET Awards Show singing hits as well as his new track "My Story" featuring Atlanta rapper 2 Chainz.
+On June 30, 2013, R. Kelly performed live at the BET Awards Show singing hits as well as his new track "My Story" featuring Atlanta rapper 2 Chainz.
 The song was the lead single for Kelly's twelfth studio album Black Panties. released on December 10, 2013.
 Writing for New York magazine, David Marchese stated that Black Panties "was like a dare to the world: After all that he'd been accused of, after avoiding conviction, could R. Kelly still get away with making sex-obsessed music?"

 In 2013, Kelly collaborated with several artists including Celine Dion, Mariah Carey, Mary J. Blige, and Jennifer Hudson.
-In an interview with Global Grind in November, he described follow up work with Celine Dion after their number one single "I'm Your Angel" from 1998.
-Kelly worked with singer Mariah Carey for her album "The Art of Letting Go".
+In an interview with Global Grind in November, he described follow up work with Celine Dion after their number-one single "I'm Your Angel" from 1998.
+Kelly worked with singer Mariah Carey for her album Me.
+I Am Mariah...
+The Elusive Chanteuse.

 Kelly co-wrote and sang on Lady Gaga's song "Do What U Want" from her 2013 album Artpop, performing the duet with her on Saturday Night Live on November 16, 2013, and at the 2013 American Music Awards.
-"Do What U Want" had since been removed from streaming services and re-releases of Gaga's Artpop album following sexual misconduct allegations against Kelly in early 2019.
+"Do What U Want" was later removed from streaming services and re-releases of Gaga's Artpop album following sexual misconduct allegations against Kelly in early 2019.
 He also collaborated with Birdman and Lil Wayne on "We Been On", a single from the Cash Money Records compilation, Rich Gang.
-He also appeared on Twista's first single on his new album "Dark Horse".
-On November 17, 2013, Kelly and Justin Bieber debuted a collaboration entitled "PYD".
+He also appeared on Twista's first single on his ninth album, Dark Horse.
+On November 17, 2013, Kelly and Justin Bieber debuted a collaboration titled "PYD".

 Kelly was featured on the soundtrack album of the film The Best Man Holiday with his song "Christmas, I'll Be Steppin'".
 Kelly stated his intention to tour with R&B singer Mary J. Blige on "The King & Queen Tour" prior to the Black Panties Tour while continuing to create segments of the hip hopera Trapped in the Closet.
 In July 2014, Kelly announced that he was working on a house music album.

 In November 2015, Kelly released "Switch Up" featuring fellow Chicagoan Jeremih and Lil Wayne, followed by "Wake Up Everybody", "Marching Band" and "Backyard Party".
 The following month, the album containing those singles, The Buffet, was released.
 It charted poorly on the Billboard 200 at number sixteen with first-week sales of 39,000 album-equivalent copies.
+During November 2015, R. Kelly released a song with Ty Dolla Sign called "Actress" off the album Free TC.
 The following year, after a two-and-a-half-year delay, Kelly presented his only Christmas album, also his fourteenth and final studio album in his career thus far, 12 Nights of Christmas, which was released on October 21, 2016.